Munchappy/legal/MERCHANTS_HOME.md

 As a marketplace facilitator operating under New Jersey law, Munchappy is responsible for collecting and remitting applicable sales tax on all orders placed through the platform on your behalf.
 You do not need to calculate, collect, or remit sales tax for any order fulfilled through Munchappy.

-One less compliance obligation — handled automatically, on every order, at no additional cost to you.
+One less compliance obligation, handled automatically on every order at no additional cost to you.

 You remain responsible for sales tax on any orders placed directly with your restaurant outside of the Munchappy platform.